stax76/mpv-scripts/README.md

 Alt+a script-message-to search_menu show-search-menu audio-track # Search Audio Track
 Alt+s script-message-to search_menu show-search-menu sub-track   # Search Subtitle Track
 ```

-On Windows Alacritty and Nushell have the advantage of a faster startup.

-On Linux Alacritty has the advantage of not having any UI apart from the terminal.

-The Rofi configuration has like mpv a learning curve.

 ### Dependencies